Parsing HL7 Repeating Groups with Regex: Escape-Aware Extraction for Production ETL

 from fhir.resources.codeableconcept import CodeableConcept

-def map_obx_to_fhir(obx_data: Dict[str, List[str]], system_uri: str = "http://loinc.org") -> Observation:
+system_uri: str = "http://loinc.org") -> Observation:

-obs = Observation()
+obs = Observation.model_construct()

-obs.code = CodeableConcept(coding=[Coding(system=system_uri, code=obx_data.get("OBX-3", [""])[0])])
+obs.code = CodeableConcept(

 components = []

-for rep_idx, value in enumerate(obx_data.get("OBX-5", []), start=1):
+for rep_idx, value in enumerate(obx.get("OBX-5", []), start=1):

-comp = ObservationComponent()
+comp = ObservationComponent(

 comp.valueString = value.strip()